Gender and Economic Justice (GEJ)

 Launched in 1998 as the Gender Budgeting Programme (GBP), the GEJ programme emerged from a realization that the manner in which public resources are generated, allocated and utilized mattered much in the fight for gender equality / equity.

 Our aspiration of achieving economic justice for women is a bold pursuit of a fair and equitable socio-economic system where women and men, girls and boys in all their diversities have equal opportunity, access, power, and development outcomes.
+Through the GEJ programme, FOWODE seeks to contribute to the redress of deep-rooted historical, systemic, and structural biases that create and perpetuate economic disparities based on gender.

 WHAT WE DO